Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Threats to Validity

 \section{Threats to Validity}

 Below, we discuss threats that may impact the results of our study.

-\textbf{External validity.} Our study focuses on public GitHub repositories with at least 100 stars and production source files in Python, JavaScript, and TypeScript.
+\textbf{External Validity.} Our study focuses on public GitHub repositories with at least 100 stars and production source files in Python, JavaScript, and TypeScript.
 Therefore, our findings may not generalize to private repositories, smaller projects, or software written in other languages.
-In addition, we only analyze AI-authored commits that leave explicit traces in Git metadata.
-Projects or tools that use AI without such traces are outside the scope of our dataset.
+In addition, we only analyze AI-authored commits that leave explicit traces in Git metadata (e.g., bot actor logins, AI author emails, or \texttt{Co-authored-by} trailers).
+AI-assisted contributions that leave no such trace are outside the scope of our dataset.
+This design is analogous in spirit to research on self-admitted technical debt (SATD), which studies the subset of technical debt that developers explicitly document rather than the full universe of debt~\cite{potdar2014exploratory, da2017using}.
+Like SATD research, our findings characterize a visible and attributable subset rather than the entire population of AI-assisted work.
+We also do not compare AI-authored commits against a baseline of purely human-written commits.
+Because developers may use AI without leaving any Git trace, and even AI-labeled commits may mix human edits, a reliable human-only baseline is difficult to construct, and comparing against an unreliable baseline could bias the results.
+We therefore focus on tracking technical debt inside explicitly confirmed AI-authored or co-authored commits.

-\textbf{Internal validity.} Our pipeline depends on the correctness of AI attribution, issue matching, and lifecycle tracking.
+\textbf{Internal Validity.} Our pipeline depends on the correctness of AI attribution, issue matching, and lifecycle tracking.
 Although we use explicit Git metadata rather than proxy signals, some commits may still include both AI and human contributions.
 Similarly, matching issues across revisions is challenging because files evolve over time and issues may shift location.
 To reduce this risk, we compare code before and after each commit, restrict introduced issues to changed lines, and use rule identifiers, messages, and surrounding code context during matching.
-However, some attribution errors may still remain.
+For the issue survival analysis, a file may be deleted or entirely rewritten between the introducing commit and \texttt{HEAD}.
+In such cases, the issue is classified as resolved, even though the resolution may not be a deliberate fix.
+Our reported survival rates may therefore slightly underestimate the true persistence of AI-introduced debt.